 This can go two ways: the way we are currently using RTLS and the way we can use it.
 The way we are using it is tracking our employees responsible for distribution and delivery of our products, so we are constantly aware of their location and any precautions they should take in hazardous weather or a vehicle break down situation.
 But what are you going to do in your plant when your drivers are hundreds of miles of way?
 Location-based apps already exist, but it would be great if we had smart vehicles that automatically adjusted systems or GPS suggestions based on of its environment around them.
 Driving in an area of known rockslides?
 Suggest another route.
 Predicted rainstorm in 20 minutes?
 Pull over to the side of the road and wait it out.
 Vehicle crashed?
 Automatically send a signal to nearest emergency dispatch center.
 Our drivers should have access to immediate help based off where they are located.

 And speaking of more safety for drivers, self-driving vehicles have been making strides in making the road a safer place to be.
 Already beginning to roll out, the thought is a little jarring.
-But it’s best to look at it as a pilot of a plane or the captain of a trip.
+Think of it as a pilot of a plane or the captain of a ship.
 They don’t have their hands on the wheel for the entire ship, so why should your drivers?
 They are not absent from the vehicle, but rather are managing the process and taking over the wheel if necessary.
 Why can this help?
 Self-driving cars are projected to reduce accidents by 90%, a stat that translates to commercial vehicles.
-Self-driving vehicles allows the “driver” more rest, less visual strain, hyper-awareness of surroundings, automatic braking, etc. All this leads to a safer, hybrid driver.
+Self-driving vehicles allow the “driver” more rest, less visual strain and back pain, hyper-awareness of surroundings, automatic braking, etc. All this leads to a safer, hybrid driver.

 Did you find this useful?